 |Ocean explorers film world's deepest shipwreck

-Ocean explorers filmed the deepest known shipwreck for the first time.
-The Japanese Navy sunk the World War II battleship in 1944.
-It is now on the ocean floor, 6,456 metres deep.
-The film crew went down to that depth in a special submarine that can work in the deep-sea pressure.
-The filming happened in two eight-hour dives.
+An ocean exploration team filmed the world's deepest known shipwreck for the first time.
+The World War II US Navy battleship, the USS Johnston, was sunk by the Japanese Navy in 1944 in the Philippine Sea.
+The shipwreck is now on the ocean floor, around 6,456 metres deep.
+The film crew went down to that incredible depth and darkness in a specially built submersible that can deal with the pressure of the deep ocean.
+They discovered the wreck was about 30 metres deeper than they thought.
+The filming took place during two eight-hour dives.

-The lead explorer was in the US Navy.
-He is an adventurer.
-He is the first person ever to get to the top of all the world's continents, both poles, and the bottom of all the world's oceans.
-He said: "As a US Navy officer, I'm proud to have helped bring clarity and closure to the [battleship]."
+The explorers are from the company Caladan Oceanic.
+Its founder, Victor Vescovo, was in the US Navy.
+He has a passion for adventure.
+He visited the world's hardest-to-get-to places and holds the record for being the first person to get to the top of all the world's continents, both poles, and the bottom of all the world's oceans.
+His mission to film the USS Johnston was a personal one because that ship and his submersible were made in the same shipyard.
+He said: "As a US Navy officer, I'm proud to have helped bring clarity and closure to the USS Johnston."